erikvullings/mithril-markdown/packages/lib/README.md

 Mithril markdown editor component: click on the HTML to open the markdown editor, edit the markdown, and close it again to render the HTML.
 Requires a markdown parser to convert the markdown text into HTML.
 A popular and fast markdown parser is [marked](https://www.npmjs.com/package/marked) for markdown processing.
 Alternatively, a smaller (and simpler) markdown parser that works too is [slimdown-js](https://www.npmjs.com/package/slimdown-js).

+The latest version adds:

+- Tooltips (can be turned of by setting `tooltips: false`, or you can add a localized version)
+- Placeholder option, so even when there is no text, the placeholder is shown
+- ButtonSize: you can set the default button size, was changed from 25x25 pixels to 16x16 pixels

 ## Installation

 Get it from [npm](https://www.npmjs.com/package/mithril-markdown).